 However, I’m so proud of Valerio for exposing their “relationship” to their father.
 By doing that, he redeemed himself a little bit in my eyes.

 I’m not Lu’s biggest fan, but there was one specific moment I rooted for her.
 Lu had a rough season two – she and Carla stopped being friends, Guzman broke up with her, and Cayetana used her.
 So she decided to get back at everyone who wronged her by calling everyone out in her speech at the charity fundraiser.
-I don’t always condone revenge but in this moment, it felt like the right response.
+I don’t always condone revenge, but in this moment, it felt like the right response.

 I’ll keep this section short and sweet: Nano is a precious bean that deserves nothing but the best this world has to offer.
-Hearing him talk about the act that he kept the slip of paper with the number they were given at the clinic when she went to get her abortion (which they didn’t go through with) because it represented their future together brought me to tears.
+Hearing him talk about the fact that he kept the slip of paper with the number they were given at the clinic when Marina went to get her abortion (which they didn’t go through with) because it represented their future together brought me to tears.
 He was – and still is – so in love with her and it breaks my heart that they can’t be together.
 I hope that wherever he went, he’s happy and can put all of this behind him.
 But selfishly, I want him to somehow get wrapped up in all of this drama again solely so that Jaime Lorrente can be a part of season three.

 - I felt that the Christian storyline was disappointing.
 I really thought he was going to play a bigger role in getting Nano out of jail and bringing down Carla and Polo.
 I read somewhere that Miguel Herrán and Jaime Lorrente’s roles were reduced this season due to their filming schedules for La Casa De Papel.
 However, they were able to give Jaime’s Nano plenty to do this season so I’m not sure if that’s a 100% accurate.